v1nc3-source/FairyArp/README.md

 # FairyArp
 ### An Arp spoofer, but with a cool fairy!
 ARP Spoofing is a method someone (such as a hacker) could use to redirect traffic from a computer through the hacker's computer and then to the internet.
 This allows the hacker to then read all traffic sent from or to the first computer.
-This will reveal passwords, credit card numbers, and other private information. (http)
+This will reveal passwords, credit card numbers, and other private information. ʷⁱᵏⁱᵖᵉᵈⁱᵃ
 <hr>

 <img width="600" src="https://github.com/v1nc3-source/FairyArp/blob/master/screenshot.png?raw=true">